advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

   - ⚠️ save the private key somewhere safe - _this is the only time you get to download it_, and you will need it later

 [The full GitHub docs](https://docs.github.com/en/enterprise-cloud@latest/apps/creating-github-apps/registering-a-github-app/registering-a-github-app) can help you if you get stuck.

-### Use the GitHub API to create a new GitHub App

-> **TODO**

-This is possible [using a manifest](https://docs.github.com/en/enterprise-cloud@latest/apps/sharing-github-apps/registering-a-github-app-from-a-manifest), but has not yet been implemented here.

 ## Deploying the Azure Function